davefreiman/sinch-ruby/README.md

     > require 'sinch'
     > # do things with Sinch

-In order to make Authenticated requests, you'll need to configure the `application_key` from your Sinch account.
+In order to make Authenticated requests, you'll need to configure the `application_key` and `secret_key` from your Sinch account.

 First, create an app in the [Sinch portal](https://portal.sinch.com), and then find your application_key.